-On 25 and 27 April 2012, NPF events were simultaneously observed at the two sites and lasted for 6-8 hours (Fig. 3a,b,e,f).
-The long lasting time for NPF implied that the events occur in regional or semi-regional scale.
+On 25 and 27 April 2012, long-term NPF events were simultaneously observed at the two sites and lasted for 6-8 hours (Fig. 3a,b,e,f).
 We first analyzed the stronger NPF on 27 April.
-The NPF event occurred around 09:37-09:40 (local standard time was used in this paper) and was strongly associated with the increased speed of the northwest wind, i.e., from <1 m s-1 at 08:00 to >6 m s-1 after 09:45 (Fig. S3).
-The mixing ratio of SO2 was increased from 1.5 ppb to 3 ppb during the initial half hour of the event and then rapidly dropped down to <1 ppb for the remaining five hours (Fig. 3c).
-The nucleation mode PNC varied during the whole event with three peaks observed at ~10:20, ~11:30 and ~13:45, suggesting the heterogeneity of NPF, which were likely caused by the heterogeneity of precursors including sulfuric acid vapor, amine and/or other low volatile species in the regional scale (Zhang et al., 2012; Kulmala et al., 2013; Ehn et al., 2014).
-The FR of 8.1 particle cm-3 s-1 at the street site was slightly lower than that of 10.2 particle cm-3 s-1 on the rooftop, the condensation sinks were 1.2±0.37 (×10-2 s-1) and 0.75±0.21 (×10-2 s-1) for the street site and rooftop site, respectively (Table S2), with the higher condensation sink at the street site partially responsible for the lower FR.
-There were obvious differences in the initial new particle burst time (defined as the time of nucleation mode particles reaching the maximum number concentration) between these two sites, i.e.,
+The NPF event occurred around 09:37-09:40 (all of the times indicated in this paper are local standard time) and was strongly associated with the increased wind speed, i.e., from <1 m s-1 185 at 08:00 to >6 m s-1 after 09:45 (Fig. S3).
+The mixing ratio of SO2 increased from 1.5 ppb to 3 ppb during the initial half hour of the event and then rapidly dropped down to <1 ppb for the remaining five hours (Fig. 3c).
+The wind almost constantly from the northwest during the entire event, which allowed roughly estimating that the NPF possibly occurred in cleaner atmospheres over the region scale of $\sim$ 120 km (on basis of the product of the wind speed and the NPF event's duration).
+The 190 nucleation mode PNC varied during the whole event with three peaks observed at ~10:20, ~11:30 and ~13:45, suggesting the heterogeneity of NPF in horizontal direction (Fig. 3c).
+NPF is usually determined by precursors including sulfuric acid vapor, amine and/or other low volatile species (Zhang et al., 2012; Kulmala et al., 2013; Ehn et al., 2014).
+The heterogeneity is expected because it was impossible for the precursors to be constant in the regional scale including urban, semi-urban and rural atmospheres.
+The NPF rate of 8.1 particle cm-3 s-1 at the street site was slightly lower than that of 10.2 particle cm-3 s-1 on the rooftop, further suggesting the heterogeneity of NPF in vertical direction.
+The condensation sinks were $1.2\pm0.37$ (×10- 195 s-1) and 0.75±0.21 (×10-2 s-1) for the street site and rooftop site, respectively (Table S2), with the higher condensation sink at the street site partially responsible for the lower NPF rate.
+There were obvious differences in the initial new particle burst time (defined as the time of nucleation mode particles reaching the maximum number concentration) between these two sites, i.e., 25 minutes at the street site and 36 minutes at the rooftop site, leading to a larger increase of nucleation mode PNC on the rooftop (Fig. 3c).
+This phenomenon was first observed in this study by adopting the high time resolution instruments, 200 while it was impossible to detect this feature in the previous literature using low time resolution scanning approach.
+In order to estimate the net production of newly formed particles at the two sites, we define $t{s0}$ ( $t{r0}$ ) as the time right before the apparent NPF at the street (rooftop) site and $t{s1}(t{r1})$ as the time when the nucleation mode PNC reaches the maximum at the street (rooftop) site.
+The net maximum increase of nucleation mode PNC (NMIoNP) at the street site during the period of $t{s1}$ -

-25 minutes at the street site and 36 minutes at the rooftop site, leading to a larger increase in nucleation mode PNC on the rooftop (Fig. 3c).
-This phenomenon was firstly observed in this study by adopting the high time resolution instrument, while it was impossible to detect this feature in previous studies with low time resolution scanning sizers used.
-In order to estimate the net production of newly formed particles at the two sites, we defined to as the time immediately before the apparent NPF was initially observed and to as the time when the nucleation mode PNC reaches the maximum value.
-The net maximum increase in nucleation mode PNC (NMINP) was calculated as N{8-20nm}(t1)-N{8-20nm}(t0).
-The NMINP at the street site was reduced by 30% relative to that on the rooftop (Fig. 3c,d), implying the reduced NPF at the street site.
-Note that N(ts1)-N(ts0) and N(tr1)-N(tr0) in Fig. 3g,h represent the number concentration at each size bin at t1 minus that at t0 at the street site and at the rooftop site, respectively.
+$t{s0}$ was reduced by 30% relative to that on the rooftop ( $t{r1}$ - $t{r0}$ ) (Fig. 3c,d), clearly indicating the reduced NPF at the street site.